Umami Pot

 What is Wafu Dressing?

-Wafu Dressing is a Japanese salad dressing primarily made from soy sauce, along with ingredients like oil and vinegar.
+Wafu Dressing is a Japanese-style salad dressing, typically made with natural oil, rice vinegar, and soy sauce.
 "Wafu" means Japanese-style.
-While it can be called "wafu dressing" if it includes Japanese ingredients such as umeboshi (salt-pickled plums), shiso leaves (perilla), wasabi, yuzu (a type of citrus fruit), or sudachi (a type of citrus fruit that resembles a lime), it is most commonly associated with toasted sesame seeds in Japan.
+While it can be considered "wafu dressing" when it includes Japanese ingredients such as umeboshi (salt-pickled plums), shiso leaves (perilla), wasabi, yuzu (a type of citrus fruit), or sudachi (a citrus fruit similar to lime), it is most commonly associated with soy sauce and often includes toasted sesame seeds.

 This recipe also calls for toasted sesame seeds.
-If you have them on hand, you can make this dressing easily and quickly.
-Even if you only have raw sesame seeds, it doesn't require much extra effort; you just need to toast them.
+If you have them on hand, you can make this dressing surprisingly quickly and easily.
+Even if you only have raw sesame seeds, it doesn't take much extra effort-you just need to toast them.

 wafu dressing